Fang of the Sun Dougram: Plot

 The series begins in a desert on the colony planet Deloyer, where the remains of a destroyed robot are resting as a red-haired woman is standing in front of it.
 The woman hallucinates what appears to be a group of armed soldiers alongside the robot in a non-destroyed state.
 A man named Rocky appears, leading to the woman running into his embrace where she cries tears of joy.
 After this, the series flashes back to an earlier time, in order to explain the circumstances leading up to the first episode.

 Malcontents on the Deloyer colony agitate for the independence of their world from the Earth Federation.
-In an unexpected coup, the elected Governor declares martial law and sets himself up as absolute dictator.
+In an unexpected coup d'état, the elected Governor declares martial law and sets himself up as absolute dictator.
 With the approval of the Federation, he rules the planet with an iron fist.
 In reaction, a ragtag group (including the governor's estranged son) rises in open rebellion, using a powerful prototype Combat Armor: the Dougram.
 Their goal is the end of the dictatorship and total independence from the Federation's influence.

 The story follows the actions of the guerilla freedom fighters known as "The Deloyer 7".
 The war is fought across the planet Deloyer as the Federation vigorously pursues the rebels.
 The series is noted for its realistic use of not just the combat armors and support vehicles, but also military tactics.
 The series also followed a wide range of characters and political intrigue, with many shady characters switching sides throughout the series.

 Crinn Cashim is the show's main character.
 Son of Governor Donan Cashim, he becomes trained in piloting the Soltic Roundfacer by Jacky Zaltsev, a Federation Ace, because of his father's political connections.
 When his father appears to be overthrown by a coup led by Colonel Von Stein, he pilots a Roundfacer while Federation forces battle Garcia's forces.
 He is stunned to learn that his father has actually sided with Von Stein in a secret plan, and eventually becomes angry at his father's forces in how they deal with the rebellion following the coup.
 Following a meeting with Dr. David Samalin, who introduces him to a combat armor he has designed, the Dougram, Cashim and his friends form The Fang of the Sun and join the rebellion against the Federation.